Xenozite/Thermokinetics-Toolset/README.md

    UseEaMeanValue = [false false false];
 ```

 6. Open KineticCompensationEffect.m and calculate values of pre-exponential factor A for every reaction stage basing on previous Ea values.
-In case of variable Ea, the pre-exponential factor A will also be variable and vice versa if Ea is constant with conversion then A pre-exponential factor A will also be constant.
+In case of variable Ea, the pre-exponential factor A will also be variable and vice versa if Ea is constant with conversion then pre-exponential factor A will also be constant.

 <div style="text-align: center;">